zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

     1. If all characters in *Label* are ASCII characters, then do:
        1. If any character in *Label* is not listed in *Valid ASCII*, then output [B00_INVALID_ASCII] and *Label*, and terminate this test case.
-       2. Else, downcase all uppcase characters as described in section [Upper case](#Upper-case) above.
+       2. Else, downcase all upper case characters as described in section [Upper case](#Upper-case) above.
     2. Else do:
        1. Assume that *Label* is a U-label.
-       2. Downcase all uppcase characters as described in section [Upper case](#Upper-case) above.
+       2. Downcase all upper case characters as described in section [Upper case](#Upper-case) above.
        3. Convert *Label* to an A-label as specified by [IDNA2008][RFC 5890#1.1].